ReneOlsthoorn/Ground/README.md

 PC's later, the platform is still alive.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We were truly blessed with this plaform and it's domination for the last 30 years.
 This must be said!

-At this moment in 2026, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
+At this moment in 2026, several expert users are migrating to Linux because Windows 11 collects personal data and sends it to the cloud or uses it for AI.
 Microsoft wants to make Windows an agentic AI OS and forces users to give up privacy.
 I strongly disagree with this route, because it should be made optional.
 Use a third-party tool as such as [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to disable Copilot and Recall.
 However, with each new update, the settings can be turned on again.
 The whole situation is a shame, because Windows has such a great history.
 Like many users, I don't want to battle my OS.
 For the moment, I will not yet migrate to Linux because I owe so much to the Windows platform.
 I will stay on Windows 10.
+Microsoft is hard pushing their services like Xbox Game Pass, Cloud storage Onedrive, AI Copilot, Microsoft Edge browser which transfers data to Microsoft and Ads in the start menu.
+It is irritating.
+Doesn't Microsoft know that Google became popular for not having ads in the startpage?
+Microsoft also has keys to unlock your bitlocker.
+[They gave them to the FBI.](https://www.forbes.com/sites/thomasbrewster/2026/01/22/microsoft-gave-fbi-keys-to-unlock-bitlocker-encrypted-data/)
+A lot of people are baffled by this and are starting to turn away from Microsoft.
+At this moment, Microsoft still has time to fix their issues and make Windows a nice OS for users and programmers.
+If not, what will be the future OS of the world?
+Steam OS?
+Could be!

 ### Smoothscroller
 <p align="center">